Our Values

 4. Time

 We’ve been told that time is money, but that’s backwards.
 Money was invented to free time.
 And we hate spending our time doing boring or unpleasant things.
 The goal is spending more time doing what we want.
-Leisure matters, but what we really want is to do interesting and important things with the people we love.
+Leisure matters, sure, but what we really want is to do interesting and important things with the people we love.
 UBI supercharges this pursuit of freeing time.

 5. Progress